davewoo999/Acorn_System1_MiSTer/Readme.txt

 The quickest way to test is after load, press the rst key.
 Press 'm' key.
 Enter '0015' and press 'm' again.
-The address 0015 is the 3rd character from the left.
+The address 0015 is the 3rd character from the right.
 The value shouls read 80. type any hex character to change the value and the character will change.